CC Robinson

 But, let’s go back to the EMP.

 An EMP is an Electro-Magnetic Pulse produced by exploding a nuclear weapon high in the atmosphere.
 The natural magnetic atmosphere of the earth distributes the electronics-busting energy of a nuclear explosion southward.
-If an EMP were detonated over the northern US, say some place in South Dakota or Minnesota, the impact would fry electronic devices in a wide cone affecting almost the entire continental United States..
+If an EMP detonated over the northern US, say some place in South Dakota or Minnesota, the impact would fry electronic devices in a wide cone affecting almost the entire continental United States.

 No cell phones or laptops or tablets.